 The online world is changing and developing at an ever-increasing pace.
 Our aim is to equip children to know how to navigate and stay safe within this evolving world.
-To be most effective this learning needs to be supported at home.
+To be most effective this learning needs to be supported at home in addition to school.

 At Home: